Prestigious prize to unlock education potential

 Elon Musk is a billionaire businessman with an ambitious vision: using technology to change the world for good.
 In 2014, Musk threw down the gauntlet, announcing that he would award a $10m prize fund to a team that proved its open source learning software could dramatically upgrade education around the world.

-We're thrilled that our partner onebillion is one of five tech teams shortlisted to win this Global Learning XPRIZE.
+We're thrilled that our partner onebillion is a winner of the Global Learning XPRIZE 2019.

 From volunteer to educational tech pioneer